Vegan S’mores Brownies

 Using the parchment paper, lift the brownies out of the dish and slice into individual squares.
 Serve immediately (they are best served the same day) or store in an airtight container for up to 2 days.

-*Be sure to 100% natural almond butter (the label will only say roasted almonds) and avoid using the dry almond butter at the bottom of the jar.
+*Be sure to 100% natural almond butter (the label will only say roasted almonds, added oils) and avoid using the dry almond butter at the bottom of the jar.
 You want it to be drippy so that it incorporates evenly into the batter.

 **I used a whole grain graham cracker but feel free to use gluten-free, if needed.
 If you avoid honey then be sure to look for a vegan brand as well.